 On February 28, 2013 the Company relinquished the Zonda property.

 Selected Information

-The Company's unaudited condensed interim consolidated financial statements for the third quarter ended November 30, 2013 (the "Interim Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as applicable to interim financial reports including IAS 34 "Interim Financial Reporting".
-The following selected information is taken from the Interim Financial Statements.
+The Company's audited consolidated financial statements for the year ended February 28, 2014 (the "Consolidated Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.